TheBeachLab/myComputing/doc/troubleshooting.md

 ## Intel NUC freezes with eGPU

 I experienced random freezes with intel NUC 11 running an external GPU.
 At the beginning I thought it was a memory fault but it ended up being some sort of power saving settings in the BIOS.
-I followed the instructions given by `marCH` here https://community.intel.com/t5/Intel-NUCs/NUC10i7FNH-Issue-with-Thunderbolt3-eGPU/m-p/1279791/highlight/true and so far the issue is not happening again.
+I followed the instructions given by `marCH` here https://community.intel.com/t5/Intel-NUCs/NUC10i7FNH-Issue-with-Thunderbolt3-eGPU/m-p/1279791/highlight/true but the issue is still happening..

 Also make sure the thunderbolt cable is not loose.
 That can also cause freezer in Linux.